Personal Independence Payment (PIP) is the disability benefit for people of working age that has replaced Disability Living Allowance (DLA).

 How do I make a new claim for PIP?

-The DWP will then automatically generate a claim form for you and send it to you.
+Once the PIP claim process has started, the DWP/DfC will then automatically generate a claim form for you and send it to you.
 Your claim form will include a barcode (to uniquely identify your form) and some parts of it will already be completed for you (your name, address and date of birth, for example).
-You then complete the rest of the form and send it back to the DWP.
+You then complete the rest of the form and send it back to the DWP/DfC.

 When completing the form, it is important to include as much information and supporting evidence as possible.
 This may include copies of prescriptions of any medicines you require or a supporting letter from a health care professional who helps you.
 You could also include a care diary, which is a written record of all the help and assistance you need carrying out everyday tasks throughout a whole day.
 More information on what sort of information to include in a care diary can be found in our factsheet.

-When you claim PIP, it is almost certain that the DWP will ask you to attend a face-to-face consultation which will consider your individual circumstances across twelve activities.
+When you claim PIP, it's very likely that you will be asked to attend a face-to-face consultation which will consider your individual circumstances across twelve activities.

 For each activity, there are different descriptors which describe a person's ability to do something.
 Each of these descriptors has a score associated with it and you will score points based on the descriptors that apply to you.